rava11213/gpu-accelerated-transformer-operations/README.md

 ```

 The Nsight Systems report is written under `results/`.
 In Nsight Compute, inspect global-memory load/store efficiency, achieved occupancy, shared-memory usage, warp stalls, and FLOP throughput.
 Profile without `--check` so CPU reference work does not clutter the trace.

-## Notes on performance claims

-Speedup depends heavily on hardware and shape.
-Do not hard-code a “20×” claim: capture the executable output and Nsight report on the target GPU, then report the exact configuration.
-PyTorch matmul normally dispatches to highly tuned cuBLAS and is expected to beat this teaching kernel for many shapes.